perpetualintelligence/docs/docfx_project/articles/pi-cli/services.md

 - @PerpetualIntelligence.Cli.Integration.ICliBuilder
 - @PerpetualIntelligence.Cli.Configuration.Options.CliOptions

+We have grouped the extension methods based on the feature they support.

-## Initializer
+## Core
+Involves defining and registering the core CLI infrastructure and services.

+### AddCli

-@PerpetualIntelligence.Cli.Extensions.IServiceCollectionExtensions provide extension methods that return a @PerpetualIntelligence.Cli.Integration.ICliBuilder object which in turn provides extension methods to add `pi-cli` specific services to the host application.
+Adds the core services to the DI service collection. @PerpetualIntelligence.Cli.Extensions.IServiceCollectionExtensions provide extension methods that return a @PerpetualIntelligence.Cli.Integration.ICliBuilder object which in turn provides extension methods to add `pi-cli` specific services to the host application.

 ```
 public static ICliBuilder AddCli(this IServiceCollection services)